ChipCE/Marlin-BTT-SKR1_3/README.md

 # Marlin 3D Printer Firmware

 ## CAUTION
- This firmware is not tested.
+ This firmware is config for custom build machine and not tested.

 ## TO-DO
 - Endstop logic flip